Webinar co-organized with the Wilfried Martens Center

 - They have to be strictly tailored to address the pandemic directly, and not going beyond.

 It is not clear yet how the COVID-19 crisis will influence political trends moving forward and how the emergency powers will be used by governments in power.
 On one hand, it has the potential to cement a right-wing populist point of view of the world, which depicted migration and globalization as dangerous, and closed borders as necessary.
-On the other hand, it can highlight the failures and shortcomings of such political alternative for their inability to govern efficiently and come with solutions to crisis.
+On the other hand, it can highlight the failures and shortcomings of such political alternative for their inability to govern efficiently and come with solutions to the crisis.

 When it comes to the European Union, leaders in Brussels have taken liberal democracy for a given, thus allowing democratic backsliding within our own courtyard, regardless of the political family.
-Interestingly, the EU has been much better at punishing economic transgressions after the eurozone crisis than political transgressions, what is the case now with Poland and Hungary.
+Interestingly, the EU has been much better at punishing economic transgressions after the eurozone crisis than political transgressions, which is the case now with Poland and Hungary.

 China’s soft power diplomacy is a key aspect of the COVID-19 crisis.
-By sending protective equipment around the world in the midst of pandemic, Beijing was not trying to send a positive message only, but rather use the “mask diplomacy” to position itself globally as a soft power.
+By sending protective equipment around the world in the midst of a pandemic, Beijing was not trying to send a positive message only, but rather use the “mask diplomacy” to position itself globally as soft power.
 However, China will find its intentions under an increased amount of scrutiny, as it aims to establish itself as a soft power hegemon during this crisis.

 It is not very likely that globalization will undo itself.
 On the contrary, it will continue to shape the next decades.
 However, the crisis will have an impact on multilateral institutions and the liberal international order in which they are rooted.
 COVID-19 will be added to the list of successive shocks — the global financial crisis, the eurozone crisis, and the migrant influx into Europe in 2015 — that have set the stage for political backlash and that keep besetting global governance.
 In fact, the first victim may be the World Health Organization, which may suffer significantly from the decision of United States President Donald Trump to suspend funding.
-The international institutions should seize on the momentum and undertake a long-overdue reform to become more inclusive and more effective.
+The international institutions should seize the momentum and undertake a long-overdue reform to become more inclusive and more effective.